l7mp/mc-wan/README.md

    apiVersion: v1
    kind: Endpoints
    metadata:
-     name: mc-wan-cluster-1-target-endpoint
+     name: mcw-cluster-1-target-endpoint
-     namespace: mc-wan
+     namespace: mcw
    subsets:
      - addresses:
          - ip: IP_1
    ```

-The idea here is that any query sent to the `mc-wan-cluster-1-target` service will be forwarded to
+The idea here is that any query sent to the `mcw-cluster-1-target` service will be forwarded to
 the EW gateway of cluster-1, and we assume that all participating clusters are wrapped with one
 such service/endpoint pair on every other cluster.
 We will use these dummy services below as
 backends for the egress gateway policies.